oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 }
 ```

+<span> </span>
-> Note: some of the data-flows shown in the diagram may be facilitated by a repository.
+: Note: some of the data-flows shown in the diagram may be facilitated by a repository.
 For instance, the communications between the **_context handler_** and the **_PIP_** or the communications between the **_PDP_** and the **_PAP_** may be facilitated by a repository.
 The XACML specification is not intended to place restrictions on the location of any such repository, or indeed to prescribe a particular communication protocol for any of the data-flows.

 The model operates by the following steps.